-- 1.5 It will be noted from paragraphs 4.4 and 5.1 of the appendix 1 Pay Policy statement that the cost-of-living pay increase to apply to the TMG from 1 April 2022, and salary progression arrangements to apply from 1 April 2022, are still under discussion with Prospect.
+- 1.5 It will be noted from paragraphs 4.4 and 5.1 of the appendix 1 Pay Policy statement that the cost-of-living pay increase to apply to FRS and TMG staff from 1 April 2024 and salary progression arrangements to apply from 1 April 2024 for TMG staff and 1 July 2024 for FRS staff, are still under discussion with the respective trade unions.
+The cost-of-living increase from 1 July 2024 for operational and control staff has been agreed at the NJC of four percent and is going through the required governance for implementation.
 As and when these matters are resolved the Pay Policy statement will be updated.
-Section 9, 'Abatement of pensions', has been updated in light of a recent Pensions Ombudsman ruling (PO25374) to confirm that there is LFC discretion in these cases, and there is not a blanket policy. - 1.6 There are no substantial changes to this report and policy statement when compared to last year's.
+Section 9, 'Abatement of pensions', has been updated in light of a recent Pensions Ombudsman ruling (PO25374) to confirm that there is LFC discretion in these cases, and there is not a blanket policy.
+This was applied for some cases in Fire Safety in October 2023 as set out in LFC-23-061 to address retention in fire safety specialist posts because of skills shortages and support the work of the new Building Safety Regulator. - 1.6 There are no substantial changes to this report and policy statement when compared to last year's.